FrankRays/jccc-csharp-cs236/README.md

 - MenuTest - Simple application that has menus and font changing.
 - DateTimePickerTest - Estimates delivery dates based on the date you enter and the delivery method used.
 Uses a DateTimePicker, a ComboBox, 2 Labels, a TextBox and an enum.
 - TreeViewDirectoryStructure - Recursively displays a tree based on the directory you enter.
 Uses a TreeView, TextBox, Button, and a Label.
+- TabControl - Change label attributes by using a tab control.
+Uses 6 RadioButtons, a TabControl, 2 Labels, and a Timer.
+- MDITest - Lab where we used MDI (multiple document interface).
+You can create 4 different windows and cascade, and tile vertically and horizontally.